 - Staff felt respected, supported and valued.
-They were proud to work for the service. - The service focused on the needs of patients. - Leadership acted on behaviour and performance consistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
+They were proud to work for the service. - The service focused on the needs of patients. - Leadership acted on behaviour and performance consistent with the vision and values. - The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.